I admit it. I fell for it. Hook, line, and sinker. Thankfully the Wayward Wristwatches scam only cost me around $50 to learn the hard way.

 Social media influencers with large followings typically get reached out to by brands and merchants to promote their product or service because of their influence.

 Now, when doing a search for Wayward Watches on instagram several very similar accounts show up.
+Needless to say, this is a HUGE RED FLAG.
+By having multiple accounts, all very similar to each other, it makes tracking them down that much harder.
 No doubt the scam is still alive and well.

 Stay away from similar Wayward Wristwatches fake accounts!

 The Very Professional, But COMPLETELY FAKE Website

 But what struck me about this free watch scam is the attention to detail it took to create this bogus Wayward Wristwatches website.
 Take a look for yourself and you’ll see at first glance it seems completely legit.

 I initially thought that Wayward Wristwatches was a legit company with a legit site that some scammers had simply made a copy of, much like what you see with PayPal and Ebay scams.
 However once I dug deeper I realized the ENTIRE COMPANY is bogus.

 I was so struck by the deal of getting 5 WATCHES FREE that I didn’t take the time to take a good look at the time pieces themselves.
 After I realized I had been scammed, I realized how none of the watches had any real branding on them.

 Let’s take a closer look at the Wayward Wristwatch Zenith model: